-This assessment reviews the safety of 7 phenyl-substituted methicones, as used in cosmetic formulations.
-The Panel concluded that these ingredients are safe in cosmetics in the present practices of use and concentration described in the safety assessment, with the exception that the available data are insufficient to make a determination of safety for these in products that may be incidentally inhaled.
+This assessment reviews the safety of 7 linear phenyl-substituted methicones as used in cosmetic formulations.
+The Panel only considered toxicological safety data on these 7 linear phenyl-substituted methicones and concluded that these ingredients are safe in cosmetics in the present practices of use and concentration described in the safety assessment, with the exception that the available data are insufficient to make a determination of safety for these ingredients in products that may be incidentally inhaled.